Understanding Man-in-the-Middle (MITM) Attacks

 Interception Phase

-- Exploiting unsecured Wi-Fi networks (e.g., public hotspots).
+- Unsecured Wi-Fi networks (e.g., public hotspots).

-- Manipulating DNS records to redirect traffic.
+- DNS spoofing to redirect traffic to malicious sites.

 Key Risk: Once intercepted, all unencrypted data—including passwords, emails, and financial details—becomes accessible to the attacker.